LocalCryptos/LocalCryptosWalletBackupExplorer/README.md

 Have you forgotten your LocalCryptos password? 🤔

-Left crypto in your wallet? 😨
+Left crypto in your non-custodial wallet or in escrow? 😨

+Or just want to settle a non-custodial escrow contract without LocalCryptos' UI? 🦸

 Do you have a wallet backup file? 💾

-Confused by the unusual JSON file? 🤷️️

-*This tool will make your day!* 🦸

 ## How do I use this?

 1. **Download the latest release from [here](https://github.com/LocalCryptos/LocalCryptosWalletBackupExplorer/releases)**
 2. Extract the archive, open `index.html` in your web browser
 3. Insert your wallet backup
-4. Select which crypto you want to export
+4. Select which crypto you want to recover
-5. View a list of all your addresses
-6. Export the private keys you pick (or dump all them all)
+5. Export your private keys or unlock non-custodial escrow accounts

 ## Is this safe?

 This tool will not upload your private key anywhere.
-The cryptography is done inside your browser.
+The cryptography is done *inside your browser*.

 ## What format is the backup file in?